loomio/loomio_help/content/subscriptions/pricing.md

 To sustainably work towards our vision, we have structured our pricing based on the type of organization we serve.

-We aim to offer a competitive price for enterprise organizations, an affordable price for businesses, nonprofit organizations, and special rates for community groups.
+We aim to offer a competitive price for enterprise organizations, an affordable price for businesses, non-profit organizations, and special rates for community groups.

 Loomio is open source software, and you are free to set up your own instance of Loomio.